fivetran/dbt_zendesk_source/README.md

       warn_after: {count: 72, period: hour}
       error_after: {count: 168, period: hour}

-    tables: # copy and paste from models/src_zendesk.yml
+    tables: # copy and paste from models/src_zendesk.yml - see https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/ for how to use anchors to only do so once
 ```

 > **Note**: If there are source tables you do not have (see [Step 4](https://github.com/fivetran/dbt_zendesk_source?tab=readme-ov-file#step-4-disable-models-for-non-existent-sources)), you may still include them, as long as you have set the right variables to `False`.
 Otherwise, you may remove them from your source definition.